jmsardina/location-autocomplete/README.md

+## Note
+This is a fork of jmsardina/location-autocomplete in order to make React a peer dependency.

 # Location Autocomplete
 LocationAutocomplete is a tested React component that introduces an input field with autocomplete functionality.
 It leverages the Google Places API to provide a typeahead effect with address predictions, based on your established criteria.